 How to get to The Queen Elizabeth Stadium

 The ground is relatively easy to find if you are coming down from the M25, Junction 25 which means you need to head up the A3/M23 then anti-clockwise around the M25 (it’s a 10 mile shorter trip than going clockwise but if the Dartford Crossing is bad it could be an option) to Junction 25.
 Take a left at the roundabout and head south on the A10.
 Follow the A10 towards Central London for around 1.8 miles and then take a right into Carterhatch Lane, then first left into Donkey Lane.
 The ground is around the corner.
 There’s plenty of free parking opposite the entrance.

 The 93-mile journey from Lewes should take around 1 hour 45 minutes depending on the traffic and time of day.

 There are two train stations close to the ground.
 Southbury is a 30-minute journey from London Liverpool Street.
 Exit the station and then take a left onto Southbury Road.
 At the junction with the A10 use the pedestrian crossing to cross and then take a right and head north up the A10.
 At the end of the playing fields there is an alley on the left – take this and the ground is ahead on the right.

 Enfield Town is on another line from London Liverpool Street and is a 33-minute journey time.
 Exit the station and turn right along Southbury Road.
 After you have passed Tesco on your right, cross the road and take next left into Ladysmith Road.
 Follow this road for 500 yards before taking a right down the path where the ground is at the end.

 Admission at The Queen Elizabeth Stadium

-Admission this season is £11 for adults, £7 for concessions (senior citizens and students), Under16s £1 plus there is a £1 charge to transfer to the seats in the main stand.
+Admission last season was £11 for adults, £7 for concessions (senior citizens and students), Under16s £1 plus there was a £1 charge to transfer to the seats in the main stand.